-With regard to R&D activities carried out by the Administration and within the framework of the activities carried out as describing and promoting owning a house and TOKİ relation in our country, in May 2007, an art competition was organized around the theme of My House, My City.
-In this competition, creative art work While raising its quantitative target, TOKİ also aims to make qualitative improvements to the design criteria of habitation areas by utilizing the results of research projects. on sheltering and housing concepts made by elementary school students throughout the country were supported by TOKİ.
+With regard to R&D activities carried out by the Administration and within the framework of the activities carried out as describing and promoting owning a house and TOKI relation in our country, in May 2007, an art competition was organized around the theme of My House, My City.
+In this competition, creative art work on sheltering and housing concepts made by elementary school students throughout the country were supported by TOKI.
 Paintings by the students from 81 provinces were exhibited during the awards performed at the Administration.